Maryann Rigoni-Southland, MA, LPC, LLP, CAAC, NCC Board Certified

 Maryann is married to her favorite man, George.
-One adult child lives in the area, one lives in Boston, MA and another lives in Miami FL.
-No grandchildren of her own, but marriage took care of that, bringing in 13 step-grandchildren and now 3 great grandchildren.
-Her 2 daughters have 3 “grand” dogs.: Riley and Lucca, both whippets, and Romeo, a former racing greyhound (and the name fits him).
+One adult child lives in the area, one lives in California and another lives in Miami FL.
+One grandchild and another one on the way, and through marriage, 13 step-grandchildren and now 5 great grandchildren.
+Her son has 1 “grand” dog.: Lucca, a whippet.
 Kayaking and dancing are two of her loves, along with reading and sewing, (an almost forgotten craft), and travel.
 Oh, don’t forget flowers and plants, which is the farmer’s daughter in her, along with cooking and baking….that’s the Italian part.
 Ciao!

 Curtis believes that a counselor’s role is to assist clients through times of need in his or her life.
 He is passionate especially about helping veterans and troubled teens, as he can relate to having a difficult teen years himself.
 Curtis co-leads a PTSD Group and an Anger Management Group.

 Curtis is a Portage, Michigan native who served in the Armed Forces for 6 years after graduating high school.While in the service, he was trained as a pharmacy technician and has since worked in retail pharmacy for over 20 years.
-He earned his Bachelor of Science degree in Psychology from Conerstone University and married another Portage native, Jennifer, and they are busy raising three young boys in Portage, living next door to his mother-in-law!
+He earned his Bachelor of Science degree in Psychology from Conerstone University.
+He graduated from Liberty University with his Masters of Arts degree in Clinical Mental Health Counseling.
+He is married to another Portage native, Jennifer, and they are busy raising three young boys in Portage, living next door to his mother-in-law!
 On a daily basis, he loves watching his sons explore the world around them and see the silly and wonderful things they do.
 Curtis is passionate about cars and enjoys working on his collection when time allows.
 Other favorite pastimes would be snowboarding, cross country skiing, kayaking, mountain biking and road biking (before the boys came along).
 Through marriage, Curtis has become a University of Michigan fan.
 Go Blue!